AlfaBetaBeta/gmsh-3D-arch-mesoscale/README.md

 * `br_*[]` are lists containing the brick and mortar element dimensions along each (local) coordinate direction.
 It is up to the user to set the list order as {brick,mortar} or {mortar,brick} for each direction (`br_x[]`, `br_y[]` and `br_z[]`) separately.
 For instance, along (local) Y, the dimensions in the example are `107.5` for the brick elements and `6.0` for the joint elements (mortar and 'brick bulk').
 As noted in the [introduction](), recall that two brick elements (and a 'brick bulk joint') are necessary to fully represent a physical brick.
 * `PH`, `PWd` and `W` are legacy parameters from [this repository](), without real use here aside from positioning the arch in global coordinates.
 Any arbitrary value can be assigned to them (e.g. `PH = 0` would lead to the global positioning of the arch in the [introduction]()).
 These parameters are maintained to enable future mesoscale extensions of the macros, for compatible generation of other masonry elements (e.g. piers).
 * `CSp`, `ARs` and `Th` define the geometry of the arch.
 Their meaning can be visually interpreted [here]().
-* `BZL` represents the number of brick layer (i.e. ignoring mortar) where loading will be applied.
+* `BZL` represents the number of brick layer (i.e. ignoring mortar) where loading will be applied on its extrados face.
 It starts from 1 in the brick layer at the springing where (local) Z is zero.
 Illustratively, an sample arch with 60 brick layers is shown below where `BZL = 50` (volumes made translucent for clarity).

 <img src="https://github.com/AlfaBetaBeta/gmsh-3D-arch-mesoscale/blob/ABB/img/BZL-example.png" width=100% height=100%>